The Lillywhite Sessions: Track listing

-Also recorded but cut from the album is 'Build You a House'.
+Also recorded but cut from the album is the track "Build You a House".

 Recording sessions

 The album was supposed to be produced in the manner of the band's prior three (Under the Table and Dreaming, Crash, and Before These Crowded Streets), all of which had been produced by Steve Lillywhite.
 Having recorded Dave Matthews Band in studios in New York City, Woodstock, New York and Sausalito, California, Lillywhite had an established relationship with its members.
 For this album, the band purchased a house near their hometown of Charlottesville, Virginia and converted a portion of it into a recording studio.
 The band tried some new things, including Matthews playing a twelve string guitar.
 In early 2000, Lillywhite posted a report on the band's website with details about the session-in-progress, saying that the band had recorded a number of new songs, including "Sweet Up and Down," and had reworked a song which the Dave Matthews Band performed with Santana in 1999, "John the Revelator," retitling it "JTR."